Build a Decision Tree in Minutes using Weka (No Coding Required!)

 – Moliere

-Machine learning can be intimidating for folks coming from a non-technical background.
-All machine learning jobs seem to require a healthy understanding of Python (or R).
+Machine learning can be intimidating for people with a non-technical background.
+All machine learning jobs require a healthy understanding of Python or R.

-• Quickly build a machine learning model, like a decision tree, and understand how the algorithm is performing.
+• Quickly build a machine learning model, like a decision tree, and understand how the algorithm performs.
 This can later be modified and built upon

 • This is ideal for showing the client/your leadership team what you’re working with